BenChurch/Winter2017/CISC848/Implementation/ReadMe.txt

 Now that vulnerability IDs, and their base scores (in Data/CVE/txt), are availible, nvd2IdVector.py is run.
 This script saves the IDs conveniently alongside their base score vectors. nvd2IdVector.py generates two csv files: Data/ExploitedIdsVectors.csv and Data/UnexploitedIdsVectors.csv.
 The vulnerability data is now conveniently compartmentalized based on exploitation classification.

-With the data represented conveniently as [ID, Base score vector] in csv files, we can begin exploring my actual contribution.

 The base score equation parameters are optimized simply by running optimizeParameters.py.
 The 18 parameters' original values are defined at the top of this file as the search space start.
 The base score threshold for predicting a vulnerability's exploitability (classifying as Exploitable?: Yes/No) is also defined at the top of this program. optimizeParameters.py uses